YourITGroup/OpenOrClosed/README.nuget.md

 ## Change Log

+### Version 2.0.5

+Special thanks to [Lasse Dollis Spilling](https://github.com/lassespilling) for his Comments contribution and cleanup

+* Adds comments for each entry in Standard and Special Hours
+* Added option to have all hours optional optional, not just closing hours.
+* Fixed bug on updating Time pickers
+* Cleaned up layout

 ### Version 2.0.1

 * Standard Hours now reflect the current week for the OpensAt and ClosesAt lists